 - There are endless amounts of affiliate programs out there in any niche.
 So finding products to promote is never really a problem

-- Since their are endless affiliate programs out there you may run into a few that are poorly run, don’t pay or try and skim on your earnings.
+- Since there are endless affiliate programs out there you may run into a few that are poorly run, don’t pay, or try and skim on your earnings.